-Social media sites were once solely for keeping in touch with friends and family across the world until companies promptly figured out ways of utilising the expansive potential of sites like Facebook, Twitter and Instagram (which each have concurrent monthly users in the hundreds of millions) to communicate their brand to customers.
+Social media sites were once just for keeping in touch with friends and family across the world until companies promptly figured out ways of utilising the expansive potential of sites like Facebook, Twitter and Instagram (which each have concurrent monthly users in the hundreds of millions) to communicate their brand to customers.

 This is because, as the name suggests, these social media sites offer a social aspect to your brand and allow it to gather a larger audience, furthering clicks to your website and generating new leads.